Folio III Field Notes

 SimpleReplayBuffer(50000, ...) # Smaller buffer for less memory usage

-After messing around, here are what I conclude:
+After messing around, here's what I concluded: